sttp/Specification/Sections/Overview.md

 The wire protocol employed by STTP implements a publish/subscribe data exchange model using simple commands with a compressed binary serialization of data points.
 The protocol does not require a predefined or fixed configuration - that is, the data points values arriving in one data packet can be different than those arriving in another.
 Each packet of data consists of a collection of data points where each instance is a compact structure containing an ID, a timestamp or sequence, a value and any associated flags.

-STTP is implemented using a _command channel_ and a _data channel_.
+STTP is implemented using functionality called a _command channel_ and a _data channel_.
 The actual IP transport protocols for these channels varies based on need, but is often either a single TCP/IP transport for both the command and data channel -or- a TCP/IP based command channel with a UDP/IP based data channel.

 The command channel is used to reliably negotiate session specific required communication, state and protocol parameters.
 The command channel is also used to authenticate with other STTP instances, exchange metadata on available data points, and request specific data points for subscription.
 The data channel is used to send compact, binary encoded packets of data points.